radishland/radish/README.md

 ### Regex matchers

-To ensure a parameter is valid you can provide Regex matchers to the router.
+To ensure a parameter is valid you can provide named Regex matchers to the router.

 Example.
-To make sure a user id is a number, add the `router: { matchers: { number: /\d+/ } }` option to the `start` function and update the route:
+To make sure a user id is a number, add the `router: { matchers: { number: /\d+/ } }` option to the config and update the route:

 ```
 routes/